-In the past five and a half years since starting with the Routeburn Track, I’ve done 24 multi-day walks (known as tramps in New Zealand), including all of the Great Walks (Tongariro Northern Circuit twice).
-Over 62 days I’ve walked over 1,000km, seeing some of the most spectacular and beautiful places in New Zealand (and probably the world), with 41 nights spent in a hut or camping.
+In the past eight years since starting with the Routeburn Track, I’ve done 32 multi-day walks (known as tramps in New Zealand).
+Over 97 days I’ve walked nearly 1,700km, seeing some of the most spectacular and beautiful places in New Zealand (and probably the world).
 They’ve all got their merits but here is how I would rank them.

 1. Routeburn Track, December 2013 and June 2017 (as day walk)

 My first tramp, with great weather, which got me hooked.
 The sheer amount of incredible scenery over a relatively short track is hard to beat, though you’ll be sharing it with many others.
 I repeated it four years later just before winter as a day walk, heading up Conical Hill, one of three must do detours from the track, along with Split Rock and Key Summit.

 2. Travers-Sabine Circuit, Angelus Hut and Blue Lake detour, March 2016, March 2020 (staying at Angelus Hut twice), February 2021 (Angelus Hut trip)